Going Incognito in the Metaverse: Achieving Theoretically Optimal Privacy-Usability Tradeoffs in VR: Background Motivation

-\textbf{Comprehensive Attacks.} The attacks most relevant to this paper are those of the 2020 Miller et al. ``TTI'' study \cite{miller_personal_2020}, the 2022 Nair et al. ``MetaData'' study \cite{nair2022exploring}, and the 2023 Nair et al. ``50k'' study \cite{nair2023unique}.
+\textbf{Comprehensive Attacks.} The attacks most relevant to this paper are those of the 2020 Miller et al. ``TTI''\footnote{The study was conducted at The Tech Interactive (TTI) museum in San Jose.} study \cite{millerpersonal2020}, the 2022 Nair et al. ``MetaData'' study \cite{nair2022exploring}, and the 2023 Nair et al. ``50k'' study \cite{nair2023unique}.
 First, the TTI study demonstrated that 511 seemingly-anonymous VR users could be deanonymized with 95\% accuracy from just 5 minutes of tracking data.
 The MetaData study expanded on this result, showing that a malicious VR application can also ascertain more than $25$ private data points from its users, including various environmental, demographic, and anthropometric attributes.
 Finally, the 50k study showed that 55,541 VR users can be uniquely identified with 94.33\% accuracy from 100 seconds of motion data collected from the popular ``Beat Saber'' VR game.
 Together, the below attributes are those that the literature suggests can be harvested from VR users and that our techniques aim to protect:

-\begin{itemize}[leftmargin=*] \itemsep 0.5em \item \textbf{Anthropometrics:} height, wingspan, arm lengths, fitness, interpupillary distance, handedness, reaction time~\cite{nair2022exploring}. \item \textbf{Environment:} room size, geolocation~\cite{nair2022exploring}. \item \textbf{Technical:} tracking/refresh rate, device model~\cite{nair2022exploring, 277092}. \item \textbf{Demographics:} gender, age, ethnicity, income~\cite{nair2022exploring}. \item \textbf{Identity}~\cite{miller_personal_2020, 9756791, nair2023unique}. \end{itemize}
+\begin{itemize}[leftmargin=*] \itemsep 0em \item \textbf{Anthropometrics:} height, wingspan, arm lengths, fitness, interpupillary distance, handedness, reaction time~\cite{nair2022exploring}. \item \textbf{Environment:} room size, geolocation~\cite{nair2022exploring}. \item \textbf{Technical:} tracking/refresh rate, device model~\cite{nair2022exploring, 277092}. \item \textbf{Demographics:} gender, age, ethnicity, income~\cite{nair2022exploring}. \item \textbf{Identity}~\cite{millerpersonal2020, 9756791, nair2023unique}. \end{itemize}